 Robert Flor, Pennsylvania

-Robert Anthony Flor has been given an execution date of Friday, May 27, 2022, in Pennsylvania.
+Robert Anthony Flor was given an execution date of Friday, May 27, 2022, in Pennsylvania.
+There is currently a moratorium on executions in the state.
 Fifty-five-year-old Robert is convicted of murdering 46-year-old Newton Police Officer Brian S. Gregg on September 29, 2005, in Langhorne, Pennsylvania.
 Robert has spent the past 15 years on Pennsylvania’s death row.

 Robert grew up in a dysfunctional home.
 His biological father was absent from his life and he had four step-fathers, one of whom may have sexually abused him.
 He began using alcohol at a young age.
 Robert had lost custody of his daughter shortly before his arrest.